Dominic-C/tips-and-tricks/Git/README.md

 $ git commit --amend -m "Amended commit message"
 ```

-Note: commit hash changes with this command, because commit hashes takes into account commit names.
+**Note:** commit hash changes with this command, because commit hashes takes into account commit names.
+Chaning the commit hash results in changing its git history.
+We should only do this when the commits are local and are not pushed to any shared repository.

 ### Amending commit contents
 with the --amend option in git commit, we can also add files to our last commit